celery/celery/docs/django/first-steps-with-django.rst

     app.config_from_object('django.conf:settings', namespace='CELERY')

-The uppercase name-space means that all Celery configuration options must be specified in uppercase instead of lowercase, and start with ``CELERY_``, so for example the :setting:`task_always_eager` setting becomes ``CELERY_TASK_ALWAYS_EAGER``, and the :setting:`broker_url`
+The uppercase name-space means that all
+:ref:`Celery configuration options <configuration>` must be specified in uppercase instead of lowercase, and start with ``CELERY_``, so for example the :setting:`task_always_eager` setting becomes ``CELERY_TASK_ALWAYS_EAGER``, and the :setting:`broker_url`